 Okay, so that's the small end of this neurochemical business and several hundred trillion is a crazy big number, so we'd better further clarify what's going on with dopamine and break that down to size.

 Each neurochemical will have one or a few specialized communication roles (but only roles) to play that involve specific brain (and thus behaviour) functions.

 Let's have a look at the broader picture of the roles dopamine play.

 I chose this image because it shows serotonin as well.
 Serotonin has become practically a household word because of advertising's and popular press's roles in making SSRI (selective serotonin reuptake inhibitors) based antidepressants one of the most popular drugs in the western world.
-This is something we must really examine more closely but that will require a dedicated post on its own so we're going to leave that aside for now.
+We take a closer look at serotonin functioning elsewhere so we're going to leave that aside for now.
 We'll instead focus on the left.
 There are a few key brain regions illustrated there as well that are critical to our understanding of the big picture of dopamine's roles in the brain and our behaviours so we will look at those in more detail.

 Let's first look at functions.
 We have (as you can see):

 Motivation is what keeps us driving towards a goal.
 When we are feeling driven, or "locked on", that's dopamine at play.
 It's involved in a complex signaling system that makes sure we stay locked on to that.
 Sounds great, right?
 Not so fast.
 Unfortunately, what gets "decided" in your brain is a "goal" may not be in alignment with what goals and behaviours are best for you.
 This is absolutely critical for understanding many addictive behaviours and other undesirable behaviours.
 More later.